-As of December 31, 2023, we had net investments of approximately \$528.8 million in 1,509 real estate properties (including two properties accounted for as financing leases).
-The properties are located in 49 states and one territory, totaling approximately 5.9 million net leasable interior square feet in the aggregate and were 99.7% occupied as of December 31, 2023 with a weighted average remaining lease term of approximately three years.
-As of December 31, 2023, we manage, through our taxable REIT subsidiary ("TRS"), an additional 397 properties owned by our chief executive officer, Andrew Spodek, and his affiliates.
-We have a right of first offer to purchase 250 of our 397 managed properties.
+As of December 31, 2024, we had net investments of approximately \$606.0 million in 1,703 real estate properties (including two properties accounted for as financing leases).
+The properties are located in 49 states and one territory, totaling approximately 6.4 million net leasable interior square feet in the aggregate and were 99.6% occupied as of December 31, 2024 with a weighted average remaining lease term of approximately four years.
+As of December 31, 2024, we manage, through our taxable REIT subsidiary ("TRS"), an additional 360 properties owned by our chief executive officer, Andrew Spodek, and his affiliates.
+During the year ended December 31, 2024, we acquired from our chief executive officer, Andrew Spodek, and his affiliates a portfolio of 36 properties currently leased to the USPS for approximately \$12.5 million in cash, excluding closing costs.
+We have a remaining right of first offer to purchase 214 of our 360 managed properties.